FBGs-Based-CubeSat-Heat-Monitoring/FBGs_V1.0/README.md

 ./blender
 ```
 and enter.
 Click the 'Scripting' on the top bar and open a new draft, code of Blender can be paste.
 Or using 'open file' is fine.
+Then you can select opening **Blender_modeling.py** or just copy the copy and paste it.
 What you print and recevied from ROS will be shown in the powerShell window but not blender.
 **If you just want you check the model with self made data, you don't need the powerShell.**
 A small part of your initial algorithm may be carried out in this section.